asl2214/Defensive-Security/README.md

 ### Dashboard

-After successfully creating the reports and alerts, we created a dashboard to view fields that were significant to know.
+After successfully creating the reports and alerts, we created a dashboard to view fields that we thought were significant to know.

 ![..](Images/apache_dashboard.png)